vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 for about a minute or more (depends on the actual upgrade process).

 <a name="expose_cluster"></a>
-## Creating clusters in Organizations with routed OrgVDC networks
+## Creating clusters in Organizations with routed OrgVDC networks backed by NSX-T
 Traditionally, CSE requires a directly connected OrgVDC network for K8s cluster deployment.
 This is to make sure that the cluster VMs are reachable from outside the scope of the OrgVDC network.
 With NSX-T, directly connected OrgVDC networks are not offered and